PabloRBorges/kafkaProject/README.md

-# Kafka Project Exemplo
+# Kafka Project Template
-This is a project Kafka exemplo for using with .NET C#
+This is a Template for Kafka Projects for using with .NET C#